Home / OLSAS Application Guide / OLSAS – University of Windsor

 6. Personal considerations

-The Dual JD program Admissions Committee places weight on your GPA and LSAT score.
-The Admissions Committee assesses applications based on these 7 criteria.
+The Dual JD program Admissions Committee places additional weight on your GPA and LSAT score.

 The primary source of information about you is the information you provide in your Personal Statement (found in the application in School Submissions).
 Take care to present a full and rounded view of yourself in your Personal Statement.